Unidocs1/sphinx_repo_manager/source/samples_and_tutorials/accounts/frictionless_login.rst

 *frictionless login*, the idea is to provide users a method for immediately jumping in before requiring them to create an account and enter personal details such as their name or e-mail.

-Using AcceleratXR it is possible to implement frictionless login with a few easy steps.
+Using Xsolla Backend it is possible to implement frictionless login with a few easy steps.

 #.
 Use device login
 #.
 Set a valid e-mail address